HewlettPackard/Rancher-on-SimpliVity/docs-src/config-core/lbs-config.md

 If you configure a single load balancer, you don't need a floating IP and the `rancher.hostname` should resolve to the IP of the standalone load balancer.

+The `admin-template` is used when provisioning the load balancer VMs.

 ## Deploying two load balancers

 With this option, two load balancers are deployed in an active-active configuration to provide highly-available access.